bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/linkedList/README.md

 - ### toString:
 #### return all of the values in the linkedList as a string.
 - ### append:
+#### adds a new node with the given value to the end of the list.
 - ### insertBefore:
+#### add a new node with the given newValue immediately before the first value node.
 - ### insertAfter:
+#### add a new node with the given newValue immediately after the first value node.

 ### Big O :
 * #### Insert :